k78ma/quartz/content/3A/MTE 320/Shunt DC Motor.md

 $$
 V_{L}=\frac{2\pi a}{ZP} \frac{\tau_{m}}{\phi}R_{a}+\frac{ZP}{60a}\phi n
 $$
-The rotor speed can ge found from above as:
+The rotor speed can be found from above as:
 $$
 \begin{align}
 n & = \frac{V_{L}}{\frac{ZP}{60a}\phi}-\frac{\frac{2\pi a}{ZP} \frac{\tau_{m}}{\phi} R_{a}}{\frac{ZP}{60a}\phi} \\[2ex]